Eulena/Mission-to-Mars/README.md

 127.0.0.1 - - [06/Jun/2019 21:28:24] "GET / HTTP/1.1" 200 -
 ```

 Step 3 - The application is running successfully.
 Now, to view the result, Google browser should open automatically upon clicking on ```http://127.0.0.1:5000```.
-Now, press the __Scrape New Data__ button, you have to wait a few seconds while the application gathers the data before presenting it to you.
+Now, press the __Scrape New Data__ button, you have to wait a few seconds while the application gathers the data before it is finally presented to you.
 The webpage should look similar to below __SCREENSHOTS__ after it is done.

 ![final_app_part1.png](Images/Img_1.PNG)
 ![final_app_part2.png](Images/Img_2.PNG)